bitbergDA/Wheat-Disequilibirum-analysis/README.md

 What is interesting about this model is however that it is quite bad at predicting prices during more global events, such as for example the war in Ukraine, but is excellent to predict local price disequilibirums, such as how Italy bounced back from its drought 2025.

+## Further projects
+Based on my analysis and model, it would be interesting to continue developing analysis, by building a model focused on long run price forecasts in the region and combine with this model in a forecast reconciliation.
+My next project will therefore be focused on long run forecast of price in the region, in order to combine output to be able to forecast more complex scenarios.